wearereasonablepeople/flutter-challenge/README.md

 # Technical Requirements

-Create an Flutter applicaction which runs in the browser and satisfies the following requirements:
+Create an Flutter application which runs in the browser and satisfies the following requirements:

 * Two or more distinct widgets demonstrating widgets hierarchy
 * A state management layer (feel free to use BLoC, Redux, InheritedWigets or something else...)